Lokesh-DataScience/Data-Analyst-Expert-Bot/README.md

 - All chat history is stored in memory per session and is not persisted.
 - API keys are loaded from `.env` and never exposed to the frontend.
+- Generated SQL queries are not executed server-side — the bot only returns query text, keeping your database safe.

 ---